django/deps/draft/email-providers.md

   is meant to prevent ambiguous mixed settings scenarios in code that borrows Django's email settings (such as third-party mail packages).

-  With `EMAIL_PROVIDERS` defined, reading any deprecated settings **becomes an `AttributeError`** with a message that the setting is not available when `EMAIL_PROVIDERS` is defined—not just a deprecation warning.
+  With `MAILERS` defined, reading any deprecated settings **becomes an `AttributeError`** with a message that the setting is not available when `MAILERS` is defined—not just a deprecation warning.
 (An `AttributeError` is required for correctly handling `hasattr(settings, ...)`.
-  After the deprecation period, this becomes Python's usual `AttributeError:
-  'Settings' object has no attribute…`.)
+After the deprecation period, this becomes Python's usual `AttributeError: 'Settings' object has no attribute…`.)

-  Similarly, with `EMAIL_PROVIDERS` defined, the deprecated email settings are omitted from `dir(settings)`.
+  Similarly, with `MAILERS` defined, the deprecated email settings are omitted from `dir(settings)`.

-  This behavior may impact newly created projects (which define `EMAIL_PROVIDERS`) if they try to use third-party packages still using the deprecated settings.
-Django's release notes or migration docs should specifically cover this situation and suggest replacing `EMAIL_PROVIDERS` with deprecated settings until upgraded dependencies are available.
+  This behavior may impact newly created projects (which define `MAILERS`) if they try to use third-party packages still using the deprecated settings.
+  Django's release notes or migration docs should specifically cover this situation and suggest replacing `MAILERS` with deprecated settings until upgraded dependencies are available.

 * When "default settings" are in use (no specific email configuration in settings.py), attempting to send mail issues a warning that Django 7.0 will